DoctorWkt/TTL_TicTacToe/journal.md

 works fine to supply power, and the board worked once I got all the chips on it.
 I haven't done the user/board first switch yet; I'll do that soon.
-So this is the second PCB that I've ordered and I'm still surprised that I can design a PCb and it just works :-)
+So this is the second PCB that I've ordered and I'm still surprised that I can design a PCB and it just works :-)